|Code||Subject available through multiple programmes|

-You will be guided in your reading through specially written introductions, notes and glossaries, and through the close readings led by lecturers in class.
+You will be guided in your reading through specially written introductions, notes, and glossaries, and through the close readings led by lecturers in class.
 UCC Italian students have an excellent record in the NUI’s Scholarship for the best performance in first-year Italian, winning the award on at least eight out of 14 occasions since 1999.

-Students continue their intensive study of Italian language, in preparation for Year 3, which may be spent abroad, or final year.
+Students continue their intensive study of the Italian language, in preparation for Year 3, which may be spent abroad, or final year.
 Modules on Italian literature, cinema and the media (continuing to focus on the modern period) give you an understanding of the country’s culture and society.
 At the same time, the modules provide you with an intellectual challenge, helping you develop important critical and analytical skills sought after by employers.

-Students in final year take an advanced language course and may continue to specialise in modern Italian culture, as well as developing independent thinking through the study of Dante’s Divine Comedy and other landmarks of world literature.
+Students in the final year take an advanced language course and may continue to specialise in modern Italian culture, as well as developing independent thinking through the study of Dante’s Divine Comedy and other landmarks of world literature.

 Expected lecture hours